 CCS Media is a Value-Added Reseller (VAR) in the IT Industry, operating in the UK & Ireland.
 We provide IT Goods and Services to the private and public sector markets.

-We have over five hundred employees working in our organisation, all of whom are permanent and work in the UK.
+We have around five hundred employees working in our organisation, all of whom are permanent and work in the UK & Ireland.
 All our staff are involved in the provision of IT Goods and Services.

-Since our 2019 statement, our business strategy now includes a Compliance Department, responsible for the management of modern slavery risk.
+Since our 2019 statement, our business strategy ensures our Compliance and Supply Chain Department is responsible for the management and assessment of modern slavery risk within our supply chain.

 Our Supply Chain: